paopao74cn/InMOS-DW/content/Jobs/Stanford_PhD.md

 <!-- ![logo](/images/cover/Goethe_square.png) -->
 <!-- <a href="/pdfs/PhD_Ulrich.pdf">PDF Here</a> -->

-<p>There is an opening for a PhD student to join the research group <i>Atmospheric dynamics, variability, and change</i> at the <a href="https://eddy.stanford.edu/">Stanford Doerr School of Sustainability.</a> to be filled as soon as possible.
-The focus of the appointment will be to contribute to the DataWave project and the parameterization of gravity waves. <a href="https://earth.stanford.edu/ess/admissions">More information can be found here.</a> </p>
+<p>There is an opening for a PhD student to join the research group <i>Atmospheric Dynamics, Variability, and Change</i> at the <a href="https://eddy.stanford.edu/">Stanford Doerr School of Sustainability</a>, with the goal of starting in Fall 2024.
+A strong background in math/physics/ engineering (involving fluid dynamics) is required, and relevant research experience would be a bonus.
+Interested students are encouraged to reach out to Aditi Sheshadri and check out Stanford's <a href="https://earth.stanford.edu/ess/admissions">graduate admissions process</a>. </p>
+In addition, Stanford's team is looking to collaborate with promising postdoctoral scientists.
+If you are approaching the end of your Ph.D. and would like to discuss possibilities or work with Aditi on putting together your postdoctoral fellowship application (for, e.g., the NSF fellowship, NOAA Climate and Global Change Fellowship, etc.), please send Aditi Sheshadri an email.
 </div>
 {{< /rawhtml >}}
 <!--more-->